NAT 1:1 vs VIP, limiters works on LAN, but on WAN breaks NAT

 In this situation...
 NAT 1:1 does not work.
 If I disable limiters on WAN works fine.

-#1 Updated by Luca De Andreis almost 4 years ago
+#1 Updated by Luca De Andreis about 4 years ago

 I've just installed a new, clean PFSense 2.2.1.